Come see us at any of our local retail stores, where your purchase has a purpose! Click the link above for locations and hours.

 Your donations fund our mission of providing therapy services, credit counseling, career training and employment assistance to people in our local communities.
-You have helped us keep thousands of tons of waste out of landfills, supported local business and the growing community workforce, and so much more.
-2015 was a record year for our local Goodwill and we thank you.
-Click through to learn more about how Goodwill is making a difference.
+You have helped us keep thousands of tons of waste out of landfills, given people with disabilities the chance to get a job, taught important job and life skills, and allowed those with trauma and other mental health issues the opportunity to receive therapy .
+2021 was a great year for our local Goodwill and we could not do it without you.
+Click through the images below to learn more about how Goodwill is making a difference.

 Joseph “Mike” Fitzpatrick sits in an office chair – just one of the thousands of donations that are also being held in Goodwill’s e-commerce warehouse to be sorted and auctioned off online.
 He rests his folding cane in his lap and looks off elsewhere as he’s spoken to – but don’t be deceived.
 He listens with attentive patience, and when he’s decided it’s his turn to talk, his words are polite and soft-spoken.

 When asked what brought him to work for Goodwill, Mike says, “I’ve been visually impaired for 11 years now, and I’ve not worked ever since,” later revealing that his condition resulted from a tumor in his head.
 “I’ve always heard [Goodwill] is good to work for.
 Plus, I think I’ve been led here.
 My wife and her friend had worked here before, too.”